ehmicky/normalize-node-version/README.md

 The following environment variables can also be used: `NODE_MIRROR`, `NVM_NODEJS_ORG_MIRROR`, `N_NODE_MIRROR` or `NODIST_NODE_MIRROR`.

-#### cache
+#### cwd

 _Type_: `string`\
 _Default_: `process.cwd()`

-Folder to consider to start look for a node version file when using the `.` alias (`.node-version`, `.nvmrc` or `.naverc`)
+Start from this directory when looking for a Node.js version file when using the `.` alias (`.node-version`, `.nvmrc` or `.naverc`).

 ### Supported aliases

-`normalizeNodeVersion` support some node version aliases you can use as `versionRange`:
+`normalizeNodeVersion` supports some Node version aliases you can use as `versionRange`:

-- `_` : Node version used by current process
+- `_` : Node version used by the current process
-- `.` : Node version from a `.nvmrc`, `.node-version` or `.naverc` file in the current directory or any parent directory If no version file is found, it will resolve to current process version.
+- `.` : Node version from a `.nvmrc`, `.node-version` or `.naverc` file in the current directory or any parent directory.
+If no version file is found, it will default to the current process version.

 # See also